Geostrophic convective turbulence: The effect of boundary layers: Simulation details

-where $t$ is time, $e_z$ is the unit vector in the vertical direction, $\tra$ is the Rayleigh number, i.e. the non-dimensional temperature difference, defined as $\tra = g\beta\Delta L^3 / (\nu\kappa)$ with $L$ the height of the sample, $\beta$ is the thermal expansion coefficient of the fluid, $g$ the gravitational acceleration, $\Delta$ the temperature difference between bottom and top of the sample, and $\nu$ and $\kappa$ the kinematic viscosity and thermal diffusivity of the fluid, respectively. $\tro$ is the Rossby number, i.e. the inverse rotation, defined as $\tro = \sqrt{\beta g \Delta/L}/(2\Omega)$, where $\Omega$ is the angular rotation rate, $\tpr=\nu/\kappa$ is the Prandtl number of the fluid (here fixed to one), and $\theta$ the non-dimensional temperature.
-Equations (\ref{eq:incomp})--(\ref{eq:heat}) are shed in their current dimensionless forms by scaling with $L$, $\Delta$, and the free-fall velocity scale $\sqrt{\beta g\Delta L}$.
+where~$\boldsymbol{u}$ is the velocity vector, $t$ is time, $\boldsymbol{e}_z$ is the unit vector in the vertical direction, $Ra$ is the Rayleigh number, i.e. the non-dimensional temperature difference, defined as $Ra = g\beta\Delta L^3 / (\nu\kappa)$ with $L$ the height of the system, $\beta$ the thermal expansion coefficient of the fluid, $g$ the gravitational acceleration, $\Delta$ the temperature difference between the bottom and top plates, and $\nu$ and $\kappa$ the kinematic viscosity and thermal diffusivity of the fluid, respectively. $Ro$ is the Rossby number, i.e. the inverse rotation rate, defined as $Ro = \sqrt{\beta g \Delta/L}/(2\Omega)$, where $\Omega$ is the angular rotation rate, $Pr$ is the Prandtl number of the fluid, $Pr = \nu/\kappa$ and $\theta$ the non-dimensional temperature.
+The equations (\ref{eq:ns})--(\ref{eq:incomp}) are non-dimensionalized by using $L$, $\Delta$, and the so-called free-fall velocity scale $\sqrt{\beta g\Delta L}$.
+Note that centrifugal buoyancy is neglected here; this means that we are implicitly making the customary assumption that the Froude number~$Fr=\Omega^2 R/g \ll 1$ \citep{scl13}, where~$R$ is the horizontal distance to the rotation axis, i.e. the radius of the cylinder in most experiments and simulations.
+We also define the Nusselt number, i.e. the non-dimensional heat transfer as $Nu=(\langle u_z \theta\rangle_{A,t}-\kappa\partial{\langle\theta\rangle_{A,t}})/(\kappa\Delta L^{-1})$, with $\langle ... \rangle_{A,t}$ representing the averaging operator in time and also spatially over a horizontal plane.